iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 `git checkout`.

-The foundation of DVC consists of a few commands that you can run along with `git` to track large files, directories, or ML models.
+The foundation of DVC consists of a few commands that you can run along with `git` to track large files, directories, or ML model files.
 Think "Git for data".
 Read on or watch our video to learn about versioning data with DVC!

 https://youtu.be/kLKBcPonMYw